What’s New in 2026

 - Inform OSHA of workplace fatalities within 8 hours.

-- Inform OSHA of hospitalizations and serious injuries within 24 hours.
+- Inform OSHA of hospitalizations, amputations, or eye loss within 24 hours.

 Employees have the right to: